Big data is taking over the world and as a result, the demand for Hadoop professionals is increasing accordingly.

 All of this data is very useful and the best way to utilize it is through big data implementations.
 That’s why the demand for Hadoop developers is increasing rapidly.
 Organizations want professionals that can use Hadoop and its numerous components to manage big data projects.

-Becoming a Hadoop developer will allow you to fulfil this need of companies and help them with using big data effectively.
+Becoming a Hadoop developer will allow you to fulfill this need of companies and help them with using big data effectively.

 There’s also a huge shortage of data science professionals (including Hadoop developers) worldwide.
 In a survey by Quanthub, when they asked companies which skillset is the most difficult to find talent for, 35% of the respondents said it was data science and analytics.